officialayushyadav15/crackyourinternship/Day 2/container with most water/README.md

-Certainly!
-Below is a README file that describes the problem, approach, and code implementation for the given problem of finding the maximum amount of water a container can store using the two-pointer technique.

----

 ## Problem

 You are given an integer array `height` of length `n`.
 There are `n` vertical lines drawn such that the two endpoints of the i-th line are `(i, 0)` and `(i, height[i])`.